BizTalk360 a monitoring and support tool for BizTalk Server environments (Part 2)

 • Advanced event viewer and much more.

-We can and should use BizTalk360 to monitoring the following layers:
+We can and should use BizTalk360 to monitor the following layers:

-And partially layers, this tool enables to monitor the most common and basic resources, of:
+And partially layers, this tool enables monitoring the most common and basic resources, of:

 Author: Sandro Pereira